kukulo2011/Openwrt_CC_Krack_wpad-mini/README.md

 This file contains the Krackattack patches for the wifi.

 Be sure your router is AR71xx architecture.
 If it is not or you are unsure, do not use this package - might brick your router.

+Code reference used to build the wpad-mini package: git clone -b chaos_calmer git://github.com/openwrt/openwrt.git

+After that build the package according to: https://wiki.openwrt.org/doc/howtobuild/single.package

+Used package names to build the wpad-mini: libnl-tiny, hostapd